jonegil/gui-with-gio/egg_timer/03_button.md

 ![A button](03_button.gif)

 ## Outline
+This section will present many new components.
+We don't dive deep, get focus on the overall structure of the program.
+Don't get lost in the details, focus on the big picture, and you'll be fine.

 We start by reviewing the new packages that are imported.
 There are quite many, so let´s spend some time here.
 Next, we look at how **operations** and **widgets** combine to make a button.

 Finally we touch on [Material Design](https://material.io/), the well established framework for user interfaces also available in Gio.

 To make things tidy, let's discuss imports first, then the main function later.